Lean ground beef and black beans make this a hearty stew, and the tomatoes, corn, and seasonings give it Southwest flavor.

 - 1 can Mexicorn, about 11 ounces (drained)

 - 1 (15-ounce) can black beans (rinsed and drained)

 - 1 bunch green onions with 3 inches of tops (thinly sliced)

 - Optional: 1 tablespoon chopped fresh cilantro or flat-leaf parsley

 In a large skillet, brown ground beef with garlic and onion; drain and transfer to the slow cooker.

 Add tomatoes, chunky salsa, cumin, salt and pepper, corn, and black beans.

 Cover and cook on low for 6 to 8 hours or on high for 3 to 4 hours.

 Add green onions and cilantro, if used, during the last 30 minutes of cooking.

-Top with shredded cheese, guacamole, or sour cream, and serve with tortilla chips or cornbread.
+Serve with shredded cheese, guacamole, or sour cream, alongside tortilla chips or cornbread.